iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 ## 5. Data Structures

-Add an item to the end of the list.
+How to add an item to the end of the list with a built-in method and equivalent slice assign method?
 &#10;
 `list.append(x)`.
 Equivalent to `a[len(a):] = [x]`.
 ```python